MIATECHPARTNERS/PromptChains/README.md

 ## Usage

-To use a prompt chain, simply copy the entire chain and paste it into the ChatGPT Queue extension.
+**To use a prompt chain, simply copy the entire chain and paste it into the ChatGPT Queue extension**.
 The AI will process each prompt in sequence, building context before tackling the final task.

 ## Example Prompt Chains